emojiseed/bip-emojiseed/docs/bip-39.rst

 From: Emoji Seed Dev Team <bip-devs@emojiseed.com>
 To: bitcoin-dev@lists.linuxfoundation.org
-Subject: Proposal: Add `emoji.txt` as a new BIP-39 wordlist (Emoji)
+Subject: Proposal: Add `emoji.txt` to BIP-39 as a new wordlist language

 Hi Team,